Head of the Embedded Software Group

 Neuchâtel, CH-2002, Switzerland

-His current research focusses Current research focusses on AI applied to biomedical embedded systems, wearable technology, and their impact on the future of healthcare and the medtech industry.
+His current research focuses on AI applied to biomedical embedded systems, wearable technology, and their impact on the future of healthcare and the MedTech industry with more than 40 scientific publications on the topic.

 R. Delgado-Gonzalo, V. Uhlmann, D. Schmitter, M. Unser, "Snakes on a Plane: A Perfect Snap for Bioimage Analysis," IEEE Signal Process.
 Mag., vol. 32, no. 1, pp. 41-48, January 2015. [doi:10.1109/MSP.2014.2344552] [big:delgadogonzalo1501]